Noise Levels in Avondale, Cincinnati, OH | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Southern Avondale sounds about 123% louder than Northern Avondale to the human ear, a 11.6 dBA gap.
+To the human ear, noise in southern Avondale sounds about 241% louder than in northwestern Avondale, a 17.7 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Reading Rd do you need to be?